Submit Article

 How Did the Court Analyse the Issues?

-The court began by acknowledging that associations, like clubs, are self-governing bodies whose members are bound by contract to abide by the rules and regulations of the association.
-The court stated that the affairs of the association are not regulated or run by anyone else, including the courts, and that the courts will generally not interfere in such matters.
+"Associations, like clubs, are self-governing bodies whose members are bonded to each other and the association by contract.
+The contract is found in the constitution and the rules of the association.
+The affairs of the association are not regulated or run by anyone else, and that includes the courts."

 What Was the Outcome?